keb/keb.now.sh/content/wishlist.md

 ### Books
 * Goodbye, Things by Fumio Sasaki
 * Physical copy of Infinite Jest by David Foster Wallace
-* The Making of Prince of Persia: Journals 1985-1993

 ### Software
 * VPS Credit from Vultr, DigitalOcean, or Scaleway (preferably Scaleway)